miguoer/blog/docs/web-front/framework/framework-react02.md

     ) {
       didWarnAboutNestedUpdates = true;
       console.error(
-        'Render methods should be a pure function of props and state; ' + 'triggering nested component updates from render is not allowed. ' + 'If necessary, trigger nested updates in componentDidUpdate.\n\n' + 'Check the render method of %s.',
+        "Render methods should be a pure function of props and state; " + "triggering nested component updates from render is not allowed. " + "If necessary, trigger nested updates in componentDidUpdate.\n\n" + "Check the render method of %s.",
-        getComponentName(ReactCurrentFiberCurrent.type) || 'Unknown',
+        getComponentName(ReactCurrentFiberCurrent.type) || "Unknown"
       );
     }
   }